 Doxing

-Government institutions with records of your birth certificates, voter registration, business permits, driver’s license, or social security are prone to doxing.
+Government institutions with records of your birth certificates, voter registration, business permits, driver’s licenses, or social security are prone to doing so.
 If government websites or databases are not well-protected by data privacy and encryption, chances are, they’re most likely to be targets of doxing attacks.

 Data Brokers